-No knead bread is a recipe that everyone should have on hand.
+No knead bread is a recipe that requires only 4 ingredients.
 Making artisan bread from scratch is easy and will impress your friends and family!

 There are certain recipes that everyone should master in the kitchen and bread is one of them.
 This no knead bread recipe is simple to learn and will without a doubt impress house guests.
 Many think that in order to make good bread from scratch a bread maker is necessary (or at the very least a lot of kneading by hand).
 I will even admit that I once believed one of the two were needed.